 “… Even though it’s a story that people have read for several thousand years, it has a simple plot, and allows people to see a simple phenomenon, yet in this simple plot we can see something more valuable, which is God’s disposition and what He has and is.
 These things that He has and is represent God Himself, and are an expression of God’s own thoughts.
 When God expresses His thoughts, it’s an expression of the voice of His heart.
 He hopes that there will be people who can understand Him, know Him and comprehend His will, and He hopes there will be people who can hear the voice of His heart and will be able to actively cooperate to satisfy His will.
 And these things that the Lord Jesus did were a silent expression of God.”

-God’s words made me gain a new interpretation of the story of five loaves and two fish in the Scripture.
+God’s words made me gain a new understanding of the story of five loaves and two fish in the Scripture.
 In the past, I had read this passage of scripture many times, but what I could understand was only God’s authority and ability, while I had no knowledge of the Lord Jesus’ thoughts, or the disposition and substance He revealed behind the miracle.
 Only through God’s dissection and revelation in this way did I know that what God had done was truly meaningful.

 From God’s words, I saw that facing those people who just wanted to have a good meal but didn’t want to pursue the truth or seek an understanding of God, God only bestowed them with grace to make them full.
 This was God’s attitude.
 Even if they would not follow Him after they had eaten their fill, God didn’t have any requirements or hatred toward them in His heart.
-This was even more of the revelation of His substance of beauty and goodness.
+This was a revelation of His substance of beauty and goodness even more.
 Moreover, God knew that those five thousand people who had a good meal would not follow Him, so He did not get His hopes up that they would follow Him, and meanwhile God didn’t intend to say more to them.
 From this I knew that although God loves and treats people kindly, He is principled in His treatment of different kinds of people.
-As for those who believed in God but only wanted to eat their fill of His bread, God would bestow grace on them and treated them kindly, but He would not express His will to them.
+As for those who believed in God but only wanted to eat their fill of His bread, God would bestow grace on them and treat them kindly, but He would not express His will to them.
 However, as to His disciples who truly loved the truth and followed Him, God would provide more truths to make them sated in their spirit and live amid His guidance and blessings.

 You may be interested in this article: The Feeding of the Five Thousand